~ from my home to yours ... ~

 There was a death in the community, and I prepared angel biscuits and made mini ham sandwiches for the family.
 Angel biscuits are so light and fluffy, perfect for 'mini ham sandwiches!'
 I made enough for us to have a meal here at home as well.

 Hubby requested a pot of chicken and dumplings during the 'ice storm' confinement, and I was happy to oblige!
+Here's how I make them from scratch.

 This week's seed starting schedule had me starting lavender seeds.
 I want to grow lots of lavender this year if I can for medicinal purposes, tea making purposes and sachet making purposes.